Hindu American Foundation: Defamation suit against academics and activists

-In May 2021, HAF filed a defamation lawsuit against Sunita Viswanath and Raju Rajagopal of Hindus for Human Rights, Rasheed Ahmed from the Indian American Muslim Council, Prabhudoss, and Truschke.
+In May 2021, the HAF filed a defamation lawsuit against Sunita Viswanath and Raju Rajagopal of Hindus for Human Rights, Rasheed Ahmed from the Indian American Muslim Council, Prabhudoss, and Truschke.
 It alleged statements in two Al Jazeera articles that characterized the HAF as having "ties to Hindu supremacist and religious groups" and with the RSS as defamatory.
-A diverse group of intellectuals and academics — Akeel Bilgrami, Amitav Ghosh, Anita Desai, Cornel West, Martha Nussbaum, Nandini Sundar, Noam Chomsky, Romila Thapar, Sudipta Kaviraj, Sheldon Pollock, and Wendy Doniger among others — condemned HAF's tactics as a SLAPP, designed to silence critics and push forward Hindutva.
-Shukla, in response, noted them to have a record of producing "anti-Hindu scholarship".
+A diverse group of intellectuals and academics, Akeel Bilgrami, Amitav Ghosh, Anita Desai, Cornel West, Martha Nussbaum, Nandini Sundar, Noam Chomsky, Romila Thapar, Sudipta Kaviraj, Sheldon Pollock, and Wendy Doniger among others, condemned the HAF's tactics as a SLAPP, designed to silence critics and push forward Hindutva.

-On 15 March 2022, Judge Amit Mehta stayed the defendants' motions to dismiss the suit since he deemed one of their arguments about whether HAF had satisfied the second requirement of invoking diversity jurisdiction — by proving the amount of monetary loss to have exceeded 75,000 USD — as a "substantial question" of procedure, that needed to be settled before adjudication on merits.
-Mehta accepted HAF's new evidence to pass muster and ordered discovery.
-On 20 December 2022, he dismissed the suit since HAF had failed not only to establish any cause of action, even assuming that their allegations were factually accurate, (Note: Judge Mehta rejected that HAF had provided any evidence to support that the defenders were acting with malice, which is integral to maintainability of a defamation suit.) but also to provide any evidence that the court had personal jurisdiction over the defendants except one.
-(Note: HAF requested discovery to bolster its jurisdictional claims; Judge Mehta denied the request for being a "fishing expedition, [..] not made in good faith."
-As to the lone defendant - Prabhudoss - over whom the Court had jurisdiction, Judge Mehta ruled that his statements were opinions that could not be plausibly alleged to be "verifiably false" and hence not litigable.)
+On 15 March 2022, Judge Amit Mehta stayed the defendants' motions to dismiss the suit since he deemed one of their arguments about whether the HAF had satisfied the second requirement of invoking diversity jurisdiction, by proving the amount of monetary loss to have exceeded 75,000 USD, as a "substantial question" of procedure, that needed to be settled before adjudication on merits.
+Mehta accepted the HAF's new evidence to pass muster and ordered discovery.
+On 20 December 2022, he dismissed the suit since the HAF had failed not only to establish any cause of action, even assuming that their allegations were factually accurate, (Note: Judge Mehta rejected that the HAF had provided any evidence to support that the defenders were acting with malice, which is integral to maintainability of a defamation suit.) but also to provide any evidence that the court had personal jurisdiction over the defendants except one.
+(Note: HAF requested discovery to bolster its jurisdictional claims; Mehta denied the request for being a "fishing expedition, [..] not made in good faith."
+As to the lone defendant - Prabhudoss - over whom the Court had jurisdiction, Mehta ruled that his statements were opinions that could not be plausibly alleged to be "verifiably false" and hence not litigable.)

+In 2024, Mehta unsealed court documents obtain in discovery on the HAF, including donor records, emails, and part of Suhag Shukla's deposition.
+Defendants in the lawsuit argued that these documents showed that the HAF's executive director was "unable to back up any of HAF's allegations [in the lawsuit] in its complaint with evidence".